KeganHollern/Aika/README.md

 operator-controlled runtime voice cloning
 - "aika sound like X" -> she clones Xs voice and starts using it immediately

-Fix bugs with aika @ing the wrong person

 Aika currently leaves voice chat without speaking, maybe fix this?
 - would require some weird hacky action integration w/ voice chats to prevent the action from actually running until after she finishes speaking.
 Something like a "run after replying" ability ?